 Temperatures range from 5 ºC (41 ºF) to 12 ºC (54 ºF) in March, 11 ºC (51 ºF) to 18 ºC (65 ºF) in April and 16 ºC (60 ºF) to 23 ºC (74 ºF) in May.

-Shanghai people like to go on “spring outings”.
-Exploring on foot scenic spots in Shanghai like The Bund, Yuyuan Garden, the City God Temple and the French concession region is a good chance to experience the authentic life of local people at your own pace.
+- Spring Outing: Shanghai people like to go on “spring outings”.
+Exploring on foot scenic spots in Shanghai like the Bund, Yuyuan Garden, and the French concession region is a good chance to experience the authentic life of local people at your own pace.

-Appreciating flowers such as sakura, magnolia denudate and peach blossom has long been a tradition for the local people.
-Good places for seeing flowers are Shanghai’s Arboretum, Gucun Park and other parks.
+- Admire the Flowers: Appreciating flowers such as sakura, magnolia denudate and peach blossom has long been a tradition for the local people.
+Good places for seeing flowers are Shanghai’s Arboretum, Gucun Park, and other parks.

 It would be wise for travelers with pollen allergy to wear a mask and to bring anti-allergy medicine with them.